ellievogel/ellievogel.github.io/README.md

 ## Project Description

-CutQC is an open source repository for the cutting of large quantum circuits into smaller subcircuits.
-It utilizes classical reconstruction techniques to evaluate the output of quantum circuits too large to fit on todays quantum computers with reasonable fidelity.
-My project this summer is to contribute to this code repository by utilizing both multi-node and multi-GPU implementations to improve the classical reconstruction step in its speed and size constraints.
-To do this, I will utilize NVIDIA's parallel computing platform CUDA, as well as Princeton University's research computing clusters.
+This summer, I am working on CutQC: an open source code repository for quantum circuit cutting.
+The current code repository utilizes a single-node, multi-threaded implementation for the classical post-processing step.
+In my work, we enhance the reconstruction process.
+We contribute to CutQC a multi-node, single-threaded implementation of the classical post-processing step, as well as a multi-GPU implementation, utilizing PyTorch.
+We execute circuits of up to 35 qubits on 10- and 15- qubit QCs, and examine the reconstruction runtime.
+We utilize single-node, multi-threaded computation as a baseline, and then compare the results to the runtimes of our contributed workflows.

 ## Blog Posts